Can I move on to a high school, polytechnic or university?

 At school:

 There is free WiFi at school.
-You can get a password in the Learning Centre.
-There are also computers for you to use in the Learning Centre and the Student Cafeteria.
+You will get the password on your first day at school.
+There are also computers for you to use in the Learning Centre.
 You have access to these from 9am to 5pm, Monday to Friday.

 At your accommodation:

-Homestays do not usually offer internet.
-If they do, it is only for study, emails and catching up with news from home.
+Homestays usually offer guests internet access for study, emails and catching up with news from home.
 You cannot use it to download movies or music, or play online.
-Also, if you use Skype on your host family’s internet connection, it can only be for a short time.
+Also, if you use Skype on your host family’s internet connection, it should be for a limited time.
 If you want to use the internet for more than this, you can get your own wireless internet connection from 2 Degrees.

 The Student Residences have internet connections available in the rooms at an extra cost.